Pre-results Review at the Journal of Development Economics

-As part of a pilot project, the Journal of Development Economics (JDE) now offers authors the opportunity to submit empirical research designs for review and approval before the results of the study are known.
-The pre-results review track is designed to award well-designed and well-executed studies regardless of whether their empirical results yield clear interpretations.
+As part of its pre-results review track, the Journal of Development Economics (JDE) now offers authors the opportunity to submit papers for review and approval before the results of the study are known.
+This track is designed to reward well-designed and well-executed studies regardless of whether their empirical results yield clear interpretations.
+As such, pre-results review may be particularly attractive to development economists working on research projects for which the data is yet to be collected (or researchers who have not yet had access to the data they will analyze).

 What is Pre-Results Review?

-Pre-results review splits the peer review process into two stages.
-In Stage 1, authors submit an introduction, methods, and analysis plan for a prospective empirical study for which data have yet to be collected (or accessed) and analyzed.
+Pre-results review (also know as “Registered Reports” in other disciplines) splits the peer review process into two stages.
+At Stage 1, authors submit an introduction, methods, and analysis plan for a prospective empirical study for which data have yet to be collected (or accessed) and analyzed.
 This submission is evaluated based on the importance of the research question(s), the soundness of the theoretical reasoning, and the credibility and feasibility of the research design.

 Positively evaluated submissions are accepted based on pre-results review.
 This constitutes a commitment by the journal to publish the full paper, regardless of the nature of the empirical results.
 Authors then collect and analyze their data, and submit the full paper (including results and analysis) for final review and publication (Stage 2).
 The final Stage 2 review provides quality assurance and ensures alignment with the research design peer reviewed in Stage 1.

-Articles in this format will still align with the existing topical and methodological focus of the JDE.
+Articles in this format should still align with the existing topical and methodological focus of the JDE.
 Researchers are free to propose any type of study design for prospective projects where they have not yet collected or accessed data.
-Read JDE’s Registered Reports Author Guidelines to learn more.

 Why Pre-Results Review?